cea-hpc/wi4mpi/doc/source/developer_guide.rst

 (See interface\_test.c in src/interface/gen/interface\_test.c and
-src/interface/gen/interface\_fort.c) This syntax is also present but hidden in test\_generation\_wrapper.c (src/{preload,interface}/gen/) whithin an asm code chooser for the next reason.
+src/interface/gen/interface\_fort.c) This syntax is also present but hidden in test\_generation\_wrapper.c (src/{preload,interface}/gen/) within an asm code chooser for the next reason.

-The MPI-IO implémentation (ROMIO) present within the most MPI implementation trigger some call to the MPI user interface that WI4MPI intercept thanks to its symbols overload protocol.
+The MPI-IO implementation (ROMIO) present within the most MPI implementation trigger some call to the MPI user interface that WI4MPI intercept thanks to its symbols overload protocol.
 It means that during the runtime (phase 3 above), some MPI calls are made, forcing WI4MPI to